vladv75/AndroidBroadcastsMonitor/README.md

 Android Broadcasts Monitor
 ===================================

-Samples demonstrating how to receive all standard Android broadcasts on your Android device.
+Sample demonstrating how to receive all standard Android broadcasts on your Android device.
 Created on the base example [ViliusKraujutis/AndroidBroadcastsMonitor](https://github.com/ViliusKraujutis/AndroidBroadcastsMonitor).

 ##Screenshots